Geary, Oklahoma

 Geary is a city in Blaine and Canadian counties in the U.S. state of Oklahoma.
-The population was 1,280 at the 2010 census.
+The population was 994 at the 2020 census.
 The town was named for Edmund Guerrier, a scout and an interpreter for the U.S. Army.
+On October 31, 2024 the entire Geary Police Department resigned.
+Police Chief Alicia Ford along with three other officers.
+On the same day two members of the City Council members resigned as well.

 History

 The area occupied by the present city of Geary was previously part of the Cheyenne-Arapaho reservation until it was opened in April, 1892 for settlement by non-Indians.
 Shuffle Huff and his son, William, filed several land claims in the area and sold two quarter sections to a land development company.
 A community was begun about 1.5 miles northwest of its present location.
 Settlers moved the town to the present site to be located on the proposed route of the Choctaw, Oklahoma and Gulf Railroad line that was to be built west from El Reno.

 Edmund Guerriere, of French - Cheyenne ancestry and a former Army scout and interpreter, had acquired a land allotment about 3 miles northeast of the town.
 According to the Encyclopedia of Oklahoma History and Culture, the town name was spelled "Geary" because the settlers had difficulty spelling and pronouncing the original name.
 The Geary post office was established October 12, 1892.

 In the 1901-1902 timeframe, the town became the starting point for a second railway, the Choctaw Northern Railroad, which ran north all the way to Anthony, Kansas.
 Quickly becoming a trade center for the agricultural area that surrounded it, Geary was established as a "first-class city" in Oklahoma Territory in 1902.
 The population had grown to 2,561 in that year.
 That number declined to 1,565 by the time of statehood in 1907.

+In October 2024, prior to the end of the month, three city council positions were filled, with the fourth seat not being occupied.
+October 31, 2024, all of the municipal police officers resigned at the same time, as did two members of the city council.